 Monitoring and supervision

-The Agency for Digital Government is responsible for conducting a number of simplified and in-depth monitoring of public sector bodies’ compliance with the accessibility demands according to Danish and European law.
+The Agency for Digital Government is responsible for conducting simplified and in-depth monitoring of the compliance of the public sector with the accessibility demands according to Danish and European law.

 Monitoring

 In accordance with the Web Accessibility Directive, the Danish government must monitor public bodies' compliance with accessibility demands.
-For this reason, the Agency for Digital Government conducts three types of monitoring: simplified monitoring of 250 websites, in-depth monitoring of 23 websites, and monitoring of 12 mobile applications (apps) annually.
+The Agency for Digital Government conducts three types of monitoring: simplified monitoring of websites and in-depth monitoring of websites and mobile applications (apps).
 The practical part of the monitoring is outsourced to an external supplier.

 Simplified monitoring

-The simplified monitoring is an automatic assessment of 16 WCAG 2.1 criteria, and should therefore be regarded as a sample, which indicates the level of accessibility of the website in question.
+The simplified monitoring is an automatic assessment of 16 WCAG 2.1 criteria and thus only indicates the level of accessibility of the website in question.

 EN 301 549 clause (ver.
 3.2.1)WCAG 2.1 success criteriaName